EAAMO/conference2025/content/oxford_event/index.md

 ## Important dates
 - **Early bird submissions** by 26 September AoE will be **notified** by 30 September AoE.
-- **Submission deadline:** 5 October AoE.
+- **Submission deadline:** 9 October AoE.
 - **Submission notification:** 12 October AoE.
 - **Registration deadline:** 19 October AoE.

 If you are a late bird, email us at [oxfordlocal@eaamo.org](mailto:oxfordlocal@eaamo.org).

+Submissions will be considered on a rolling basis.

 ---

 ## Call for Submissions
+All submissions are non-archival.
+Accepted submissions will be invited to give a contributed talk.

 We invite submissions that advance access to opportunity for historically underserved and disadvantaged communities while addressing inequitable or unsafe outcomes.

-We also accept submissions that have been published elsewhere or that are also being presented at EAAMO’25 (by a co-author).
+We accept submissions that are being presented at EAAMO’25 or have been published/presented elsewhere.

 <a href="https://forms.gle/PquKuUvTLNJQUuQNA" target="_blank" rel="noopener" style="display:inline-block;margin-top:6px;padding:10px 16px;border-radius:8px;border:1px solid #111;text-decoration:none;font-weight:600;">Submit your work</a>